-Family Fun Calendar - May 2017
+Family Fun Calendar - August 2019

 Each month Connecticut Parent Magazine runs an extensive Family Fun Calendar, featuring events throughout Connecticut.
 All encompassing and comprehensive, it is a section our readers consistently look to and rely on to plan their family activities for the month.
 Below is just a small sampling of what is currently being showcased.
 These events mirror our Editor's Picks, and the events that lead off the current edition of the Family Fun Calendar.